Thank you for trying AMP!

 Located at 17128 US Hwy 90 W in Sanderson, FL, Baker Reentry carefully assigns inmates based on their custody level, considering factors like criminal history.
 Baker Reentry offers diverse educational and vocational programs aimed at equipping offenders for successful reintegration into society and reducing recidivism.
 Through these initiatives, inmates gain skills and confidence, fostering personal growth and resilience.

-Baker Reentry, a Florida Department of Corrections work release facility, accommodates up to 432 male individuals.
+Baker Reentry, a Florida Department of Corrections work release facility, accommodates up to 432 male residents.
 As a part of the reentry process, it offers various programs aimed at education, vocational training, substance abuse treatment, and institutional betterment.

 In terms of academic programs, Baker Reentry provides Adult Basic Education, Career Technical Education, General Educational Development (GED) Preparation, Inmate Teaching Assistant Program, and a Mandated Literacy Program.
 These programs aim to equip individuals with essential academic skills to enhance their employability and overall well-being upon reintegration into society.